The following professionals lent their expertise to this article:

 • National Association for the Deaf (NAD)

-The premier national non-profit organization dedicated to the advocacy of deaf and hard of hearing persons in the U.S. The website acts as a clearinghouse of useful information on a wide range of topics, including education rights for students with hearing loss and an Employment Resource Center providing job information for both employers and employees.
+The premier national non-profit organization dedicated to the advocacy of deaf and hard of hearing persons in the U.S. The website acts as a clearinghouse of useful information on a wide range of topics, including education rights for students and an Employment Resource Center providing job information for both employers and employees.

 • National Black Deaf Advocates (NBDA)